-- prescribe the lowest effective dose whenever possible, avoid Epilim doses of 700 mg or above, daily (if possible)
+- Take the lowest effective dose whenever possible, avoid Epilim doses of 700 mg or above, daily (if possible)

-- avoid withdrawal or changes of antiepileptic medications if the woman is pregnant
+- Avoid withdrawal or changes of antiepileptic medications if already pregnant

-The Australian Pregnancy Register (APR) has identified no significant difference in risk of major abnormality for any of the commonly used AEDs, except for Epilim.
-Accumulated data from the APR indicated that over 90% of all women on an antiepileptic medication delivered a child with no birth defect however trends indicate with changes in prescribing practices this figure is improving.
+The Australian Pregnancy Register has identified no significant difference in risk of major abnormality for any of the commonly used AEDs, except for Epilim.
+Accumulated data from the APR indicated that over 90% of all women taking an antiepileptic medication delivered a child with no birth defect, however trends indicate with changes in prescribing practices this figure is improving.